The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - lamplighter - square - reward poster - gaslight

 The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - Lil Dagover - Conrad Veidt - Jane - bedroom

-The distorted set designs already tell us that Francis is an unreliable narrator, and there are a few logical discrepancies in his story that give him away.
+The distorted set designs already tell us that Francis is an unreliable narrator, and some logical discrepancies in his story give him away.
 In a few scenes, like Caligari’s visit to the town clerk, Francis is absent and wouldn’t be likely to know what occurred.
 Also a whole night intervenes between Alan excitedly coaxing Francis to the fair and their actual visit to the fair.
 And yet, even though we can’t trust Francis’ story, some truth emerges through the cracks of his deception.
 If Francis really killed Alan then his story is a kind of alibi, meant to convince himself and others of his innocence.
-Francis always paints himself as the hero.
+Francis always paints himself as a hero.
 He leads the police around, spies on the doctor, chases Dr. Caligari to the asylum, and then – incredible for a young man storming in without any proof – persuades the psychiatric staff to put their own boss under surveillance and ransack his office.

 The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - Friedrich Fehér - Rudolf Lettinger - Lil Dagover - Francis - Dr. Olsen - Jane

 Fleshing out the details of his alibi, we can imagine now that Francis invented Cesare as a surrogate for himself, much like Caligari’s dummy, to distance himself from his own guilt.
-(It’s fitting that after her abduction Jane looks at Francis and shouts “Cesare”.)
+It’s fitting that after her abduction Jane looks at Francis and shouts “Cesare”.
 Cesare conveniently murders Alan, and to remove the guilt one step further, Francis puts the somnambulist under the control of an evil doctor embodied by the asylum director.
 Francis then invents the attempted murderer as a third stand-in for himself – someone who wanted to kill a woman (in Francis’ case Jane, for rejecting him) but couldn’t bring himself to do it (he loves Jane) and who gets imprisoned (as Francis is locked up in the asylum).
-It’s not a coincidence that the would-be murderer gets caught right in front of Francis’ house.
+It’s no coincidence that the would-be murderer gets caught right in front of Francis’ house.

 In this light, the prophecy scene also takes on a second meaning.
 Alan eagerly asks Cesare to tell his future, and Francis tries in vain to prevent him from asking.
 In Francis’ mind, Alan, by taking Jane away from him, is “asking for it” in the common manner of speech, the way people say that any transgressor is “asking” to be punished.